-as in 5GMM-IDLE mode.
+as in 5GMM-IDLE mode over 3GPP access.

-The UE transitions from 5GMM-CONNECTED mode to 5GMM-CONNECTED mode with RRC inactive indication upon indication from the lower layers that the UE has transitioned to RRC_INACTIVE state.
+The UE shall transition from 5GMM-CONNECTED mode over 3GPP access to 5GMM-CONNECTED mode with RRC inactive indication upon indication from the lower layers that the UE has transitioned to RRC_INACTIVE state.